jorgenschaefer/elpy/docs/concepts.rst

    Please do note that this is *not* an interactive interpreter, so do not set this to ``"ipython"`` or similar.

+.. option:: elpy-rpc-virtualenv-path

+   Path to the virtualenv used by the RPC.

+   Can be `default` (create a dedicated virtualenv ``.emacs.d/elpy/rpc-venv``), `global` (use the global system environment), `current` (use the currently active environment), a virtualenv path or a function returning a virtualenv path.

+   If the default virtual environment does not exist, it will be created using `elpy-rpc-python-command` and populated with the needed packages from `elpy-rpc--get-package-list`.

 .. option:: elpy-rpc-large-buffer-size